Just One Health

 A Just One Health approach places justice, primary prevention, and the connections between people, animals, and the planet at the heart of global and local policy, research, and practice.

-In doing so, a Just One Health approach also aims to prevent and address trauma to individuals, communities, and populations, and to prevent, mitigate, and reverse global existential threats, including the climate crisis, pandemics, and ecosystem destruction.
+Just One Health also aims to prevent and address trauma to individuals, communities, and populations, and to prevent, mitigate, and reverse global existential threats, including the climate crisis, pandemics, and ecosystem destruction.
+Learn more.

 Just One Health Project ECHO